RiceNFields/ricenfields.github.io/_posts/2022-08-12-code-principles-data-and-transformation.md

 Here, the array of numbers `dataA` is transformed into the array of strings `dataB` via `map`, which is a function that defines the transformation.

-## Thinking in terms of transformation
+## Thinking in Terms of Transformation

 We can start thinking of a program as a series of transformations.
 The data passes through one or more transformations, each one of which operates on the data in order to produce the desired output.
 Let’s make this concept clear with a quick example.